-The identification of fraudulent transactions is essentially a classification task which is a fundamental problem in machine learning (ML) and data management [20], [24].
-As mentioned in the Introduction, fraud detection systems often employ ML and data mining techniques (e.g. [17], [22]) to score the incoming transactions.
-On top of this, it is common to use rules written by experts (that may include among others conditions on the ML transactions score), to refine the fraud detection and tune it to the specific company policy [25], [18].
-The relationship between ML and expert-written rules has been widely discussed in the literature [6], [1], [4] for a different tasks including information extraction, conflict resolution in data integration and entity linking.
-Other fraud detection techniques include the use of decision tree [16], or genetic programming [3] to classify transactions into suspicious and non-suspicious ones.
+The identification of fraudulent transactions is essentially a classification task which is a fundamental problem in machine learning (ML) and data management [17], [19].
+The relationship between ML and expert-written rules has been widely discussed in the literature [5], [1], [4] for different tasks including information extraction, conflict resolution in data integration and entity linking.
+Other fraud detection techniques include the use of decision tree [14], or genetic programming [3] to classify transactions into suspicious and non-suspicious ones.
 Our work is complementary to these lines of works and the adapted rules derived by our algorithms may be used to enhance any of these techniques.

 Much of the previous research on rule-based classifiers focus on how to learn rules from the training data.
-Some systems, such as Chimera [29] and [18], build the rules interactively by using both ML techniques and human experts that write and refine the rules.
+Some systems, such as Chimera [23] and [16], build the rules interactively by using both ML techniques and human experts that write and refine the rules.
 These works however do not consider the problem of rules sharing and adaptation between different contexts.
-The incremental maintenance of rules in response to new incoming data has also been extensively studied in the literature (e.g. [31], [13]).
+The incremental maintenance of rules in response to new incoming data has also been extensively studied in the literature (e.g. [25], [11]).
 In contrast our work focuses on a full context switch and employs a dedicated cost/benefit model to optimize the integration of the adapted rules to the already existing rules in the target.
-One technical difference is that these works considered only domains over numerical values.
-For such categorical values, GOLDRUSH employs dedicated mapping methods that consider e.g. value frequency as well as semantic ontology-based mappings.

 Our implementation uses a geopolitical-financial ontology built with the help of our industry collaborators.
-Financial information about countries was also used for the task of preventing fraud in some previous work, such as [14].
+Financial information about countries was also used for the task of preventing fraud in some previous work, such as [12].
 Our experiments indicate that such data can indeed be effective in deriving rules with good prediction quality.

-Collaboration between different parties for the improvement of fraud detection systems is sometimes enforced by local regulations (e.g. [30]).
-Works such as [7] present methods to encourage this collaboration and are based on centralized repositories that contain lists of fraud patterns built from fraud attacks experienced by the clients.
+Collaboration between different parties for the improvement of fraud detection systems is sometimes enforced by local regulations (e.g. [24]).
+Works such as [6] present methods to encourage this collaboration and are based on centralized repositories that contain lists of fraud patterns built from fraud attacks experienced by the clients.
 A main drawback is that the patterns are either very general (so that they can be used by broad range of clients) and thus have low precision and/or recall, or conversely, they are specific to a certain client and require context adaptation (such as the one we provide in this paper) before they can be applicable to other clients.
 Combining our framework with a privacy preservation mechanism which assures that the source rule, or specific parts of it, are not discoverable from the adapted rule is an intriguing direction for future work.

-Transferring knowledge from one context to another has also attracted much interest of the ML community, in areas referred to as transfer learning or domain adaptation (e.g. [21], [2]).
-As mentioned, closest to our work is the work on transfer learning for decision trees and random forests [26].
+Transferring knowledge from one context to another has also attracted much interest of the ML community, in areas referred to as transfer learning or domain adaptation (e.g. [18], [2]).
+As mentioned, closest to our work is the work on transfer learning for decision trees and random forests [20].
 However, as demonstrated in our experiments, as their objective function is different the process yields rules that are less effective for the given context and often not meaningful in terms of semantics understandability.

-Conceptually, the work on query reformulation (e.g., [12]) is similar to our approach.
+Conceptually, the work on query reformulation (e.g., [10]) is similar to our approach.
 While they reformulate queries written over a source schema to a target one (under a given set of tuple/equality generating dependencies), we replace the rule conditions over a single schema using source to target condition mappings.
 Furthermore, our focus is on finding the best translation in terms of capturing frauds and is different from the query optimization goal which aims to minimize the size of the query.
-Similarly, schema matching (e.g.,[23]) can be seen as a "translation" between two schemas.
-However, the result of schema matching tools is a set of correspondences between the elements of the schemas, as opposed to our approach in which we map the condition values from the source and the target conditions.